dnsohrabian/gcrta-board/README.md

 10. Go to [GCRTA NextConnect Live Departure Times](http://nextconnect.riderta.com/LiveDepartureTimes).
 This is an endpoint that delivers live departure updates from RTA's TransitMaster system, which is the central brain of RTA's operations, scheduling, and serving the RTA real time feed.
-This board essentially simulates using this website.
+This board essentially simulates using this website. 🚨 This doesn't work any more.
+Sorry people, I'm looking for alternatives 🚨
 11. For each route/direction/stop combo, you need to:
     1. Enter the desired route, direction, and stop on NextConnect.
     2. Open devtools for your browser (Ctrl + Shift + I) --*Chrome is recommended if you aren't familiar with this*